How to Paint a Lamp? Step-by-Step Guide for Any Lamp Material

 Painted Lamp Maintenance Tips

-Maintenance tips on how to paint a lamp effectively:
+Maintenance tips on how to paint a lamp effectively, based on Hirosart's experience and insights from various DIY projects online, are as follows:

 • Clean the lamp regularly: Dust and grime can accumulate on the lamp's surface, leading to a dull appearance.
 Regular cleaning using a soft, dry cloth for metal, glass, or ceramic lamps, and a lint roller for fabric shades, will keep your lamp looking new.